Raw Food Diets for Cats: Is It Right for Your Feline?

 3. Risks & Challenges

-• Bacterial contamination: Salmonella, E. coli, Listeria—risk for pets and humans
+• Microbial contamination: Salmonella, E. coli, and Listeria can affect pets and people.

-If weight control is also a goal, pair your plan with: Recognize & Manage Cat Obesity.
+If weight control is also a goal, pair your approach with Recognize & Manage Cat Obesity.

 4. Homemade vs. Commercial Raw

-Learn to verify “complete & balanced” and compare panels: How to Read Cat Food Labels.
+Learn to verify “complete & balanced” claims and compare panels: How to Read Cat Food Labels.

 5. Essential Nutrients (Non-Negotiables)

-• Calcium:Phosphorus balance (correct bone content or a calcium source)
+• Calcium:Phosphorus balance: achieved with appropriate edible bone or a reliable calcium source.

 6. Transitioning to Raw (Step-by-Step)